alexandrepiveteau/algebraic-graphs-kotlin/README.md

 The library contains the following modules :

 - **algebraic-graphs** - Offers some utilities for working with algebraic graphs.
-- **algebraic-graphs** - Offers an experimental, and probably unsound implementation of labelled multidigraph with distinct labels.

 ## Credits